Application of axiomatic formal theory to the Abraham--Minkowski controversy: Lagrangian Field Dynamics in a Dielectric-Filled Spacetime

-There are special cases in which the new [${\bf \Pi}$,${\bf B}$] continuum electrodynamics can be phenomenologically related to the usual macroscopic Maxwell equations.
+Nevertheless, we would like to informally compare and contrast the new theory with Maxwellian continuum electrodynamics.
+There is sufficient commonality with the classic theories that simple phenomena like refraction and wave velocity have equivalent formulations in the new theory.
+Then, there are special cases in which the new \{${\bf \Pi}$,${\bf B}$\} continuum electrodynamics can be phenomenologically related to the usual Minkowski representation \{${\bf E}$,${\bf B}$,${\bf D}$,${\bf H}$\} of the macroscopic Maxwell equations.
 These typically involve situations in which only one of the equations of macroscopic electrodynamics is needed, such as the wave equation

-that is derived by substituting the definitions of the macroscopic fields, Eqs.~(\ref{EQf4.24}) and (\ref{EQf4.25}), into the Maxwell--Amp\`ere law, Eq.~(\ref{EQf4.33a}).
-Therefore, we can be assured that the extensive theoretical and experimental work that is correctly described by the macroscopic Maxwell theory of continuum electrodynamics has an equivalent, or nearly equivalent, expression in the new theory.
-Nevertheless, we must be very careful about integrating established concepts of electromagnetism into the new version of continuum electrodynamics, as demonstrated in the previous paragraph.
+that is derived by substituting the definitions of the macroscopic fields, Eqs.~(\ref{EQw5.27}) and (\ref{EQw5.28}), into the Maxwell--Amp\`ere-like law, Eq.~(\ref{EQw5.34a}).
+Therefore, we can be assured that the extensive theoretical and experimental work that is ``correctly'' described by the macroscopic Maxwell theory of continuum electrodynamics has an equivalent, or nearly equivalent, expression in the new theory.
+Nevertheless, we must be very careful about integrating established concepts and formulas of Maxwellian electrodynamics into the new version of continuum electrodynamics.

-More interesting is the work that we can do with the new formalism of continuum electrodynamics that was unreachable or incorrect, or improperly posed, in the standard Maxwell theory of continuum electrodynamics.
+More interesting is the work that we can do with the new formalism of continuum electrodynamics that was improperly posed in the standard Maxwell theory of continuum electrodynamics.
 These cases will typically involve the invariance or tensor properties of the set of coupled equations of motion.
-This interpretation is borne out in our common experience: the macroscopic Maxwell--Minkowski equations produce exceedingly accurate experimentally verified predictions of simple phenomena like reflection, refraction, Fresnel relations, wave propagation, {\it etc.}, but fail to render a unique, uncontroversial, experimentally verifiable prediction of energy--momentum conservation.
-In the next sections, we will demonstrate the utility of the new formalism of continuum electrodynamics by addressing energy--momentum conservation and special relativity in a dielectric and then a reinterpretation of the Balazs thought experiment and the Jones--Richards experiment.
+This interpretation is borne out in our common experience: the macroscopic Maxwell--Minkowski equations produce exceedingly accurate experimentally verified predictions of simple phenomena like reflection, refraction, Fresnel relations, wave propagation, etc., but fail to render a unique, uncontroversial, experimentally verifiable prediction of energy--momentum conservation.
+In the next section, we will demonstrate the utility of the new formalism of continuum electrodynamics by addressing energy--momentum conservation in a dielectric.